koder77/l1vm/README.md

 This needs no brackets for complex math expressions!
 See "prog/hello-4.l1com" example!

+<h2>New: "(loadreg)" setting</h2>
+it is set automatically after a function call, or the "stpop" opcodes.
+Or you can do it in the code.

 <h2>New SDL 2.0!</h2>
 Finally I ported the SDL gfx/GUI library to SDL 2.0!